Scottish-Tech-Army/soundscape-backend/docs/iosdeploy.md

 - Access to the Azure subscription which contains all of the resources in question.

+- The diags and alerts infrastructure should have been deployed.
+This is a one time step, as this is shared across all deployments and is common to both iOS and Android.
+To do this, follow the [diags deployment instructions](diagsdeploy.md).

+- An alert rule should have been configured for incoming requests.
+This must have been created in the shared resource subscription, as follows.

+    - Scoped to the share LAW

+    - Using the following query

+            AzureDiagnostics
+                | where Category == "FrontDoorAccessLog"
+                | where requestUri_s contains "/tiles"
+                | where httpStatusCode_s != 200
+                | project TimeGenerated, requestUri_s, userAgent_s, httpMethod_s, httpStatusCode_s, httpStatusDetails_s, clientCountry_s, errorInfo_s, timeTaken_s
+                | order by TimeGenerated desc

+    - Run once an hour, only allowed to fire once per day

+    - Link to the alert group above

 ## Deploying in Azure

 Follow the following steps.
 Note that some of the scripts here take quite some time to run - up to ten or fifteen minutes for the slower ones.
 Be patient, and let them complete.